$PC^2$: Politically Controversial Content Generation via Jailbreaking Attacks on GPT-based Text-to-Image Models: Ethical Considerations

+\textbf{Experimental setup and responsible disclosure.} All experiments were conducted on a single isolated server with access restricted exclusively to the co-authors, ensuring that any PSCs generated by the T2I models were not leaked beyond the research environment.
+This highly controlled setup was designed to minimize the risk of unintended exposure or misuse of generated outputs during the study.
 To support responsible disclosure, we reported the identified vulnerabilities to both OpenAI and Google Gemini (see Appendix~\ref{app:report}).
 Furthermore, to prevent downstream misuse such as the creation of fake news or weaponized content, we do not publicly release the original prompts used in our experiments; such prompts will only be shared upon request from organization-verified email addresses for legitimate research and auditing purposes.